-This Appendix provides a listing of programs in Parts 4 and 5 that include section IV, "Other Information."
+Appendix IV provides a listing of programs in Parts 4 and 5 that include IV, "Other Information."
 This listing allows the auditor to quickly determine which programs have other information, such as guidance on Type A and Type B program determination or display on the Schedule of Expenditures of Federal Awards.
-This Appendix also indicates that the Medicaid Cluster is the only program currently identified as higher risk by OMB pursuant to Circular A-133, §.525(c)(2).
+This Appendix also indicates that the Medicaid Cluster is the only program currently identified as higher risk by OMB pursuant to Circular A-133, §.525(c)(2)/2 CFR section 200.519(c)(2).

-List of Changes for the 2014 Compliance Supplement (Appendix V)
+List of Changes for the 2015 Compliance Supplement (Appendix V)

-This Appendix provides a list of changes from the OMB Circular A-133 Compliance Supplement, dated March 2013, to the March 2014 Supplement.
+Appendix V provides a list of changes from the OMB Circular A-133 Compliance Supplement, dated March 2014, to the June 2015 Supplement.

-Agency-Specific and Program-Specific Audit Guides (Appendix VI)
+Program-Specific Audit Guides (Appendix VI)

-This Appendix includes a list of agency-specific and program-specific guides maintained by the Federal agencies and indicates where to obtain them.
+Appendix VI includes a list of program-specific guides maintained by the Federal agencies and indicates where to obtain them.

-Other OMB Circular A-133 Advisories (Appendix VII)
+Other OMB Circular A-133/2 CFR Part 200, Subpart F Advisories (Appendix VII)

-This Appendix provides information on (1) the effect of ARRA on OMB Circular A-133 audits; (2) elimination of granting extensions; (3) clarification of low-risk auditee criteria; (4) safe harbor for treatment of a large loan and loan guarantee programs in Type A program determination; and (5) common audit deficiencies cited in the report entitled Report on the National Single Audit Sampling Project, prepared by the President's Council on Integrity and Efficiency (PCIE) and the Executive Council on Integrity and Efficiency (ECIE), as well as some agency and program-specific advisories that affect the A-133 audit.
-Appendix VII also includes a list of ARRA programs not included in the Supplement and a list of ARRA programs not subject to the A-133 audit.
+Appendix VII provides information on (1) the effect of removing from Part 3 compliance requirements related to the Davis-Bacon Act (III.D), Real Property Acquisition and Relocation Assistance (III.K), and subaward reporting under the Federal Funding Accountability and Transparency Act (from III.L); (2) ARRA funding and effect on single audits; (3) clarification of low-risk auditee criteria; (4) safe harbor for treatment of large loan and loan guarantee programs in Type A program determination under OMB Circular A-133; (5) a listing of agencies with OMB-approved exceptions to 2 CFR part 200 and the sections of their regulations that address those exceptions; (6) effect of suspension and debarment audit findings based solely on "principals" tests; and (7) common audit deficiencies cited in the report entitled Report on the National Single Audit Sampling Project, prepared by the President's Council on Integrity and Efficiency (PCIE) and the Executive Council on Integrity and Efficiency (ECIE), as well as some agency-specific advisories that affect the OMB Circular A-133/2 CFR part 200, subpart F audit.